VapiAI/client-sdk-flutter/README.md

 flutter pub add vapi_flutter
 ```

-Follow the platform-specific setup instructions for `permission_handler``.
+Then, follow the platform-specific setup instructions for `permission_handler`:

 ### iOS
 According to the permission_handler instructions above, add the permission flags for camera and microphone.